Update on the Paris Pass!

 Centre Pompidou

-Free entry with the Paris Pass
+[Free entry with the Paris Pass]

 Opened in 1977, the Centre Pompidou is home to the largest collection of modern art in Europe (second in the world after MoMA in NYC).
-While the Paris Museum Pass only includes admission to the permanent collections, it’s also worth paying extra to see the temporary exhibits.

 Cimetière du Père Lachaise